migueltc13/migueltc13.github.io/_pages/about.md

 ---
 permalink: /
-title: "Whoami: Exploring My Technical Background and Interests"
+title: "Whoami: Background and Interests"
 author_profile: true
 redirect_from:
   - /about/